 German Cockroaches are the most common indoor roach species found in inner city homes and pose a serious threat to human health.
 German cockroaches are known to carry diseases such as Salmonella and can cause food poisoning.
 Find out more here: The Truth About Cockroaches and Health.
 One or two roaches can quickly become a heavy infestation in a matter of weeks.
 Female German Cockroach drops an ootheca (egg capsule) and each egg capsule contains 40 eggs.
 The eggs will hatch within a month.
 A single female German Cockroach will produce 5 ootheca.
 The development time from an egg to adult is 103 days on average.
 The picture below is what the German Cockroach ootheca looks like:

 Infestations are mainly found in kitchens and bathrooms where water, food, and harborages are abundant.
 Harborages include cracks and crevices under countertops, sinks, void under cabinets, on the sides and behind drawers, behind refrigerators, televisions, peeling paint, etc. German cockroaches can be found throughout the structure but preferably in warm areas.
 Like bed bugs, these cockroaches are hitch hikers.
 They can be transported in homes and business by hiding in delivery packages, cardboard boxes, and grocery bags.
 German roaches will feed on anything even soap, glue, toothpaste and each other.

 Size: Adults are about 1/2 inch long.
 The ootheca (egg capsule) is about 1/4 inch long

 Brown-banded Cockroach closely resembles the German Cockroach both in size, shape and color.
-Like German Cockroaches, Brown-banded roaches can be found in large numbers within structures in New York and Long Island.
-In fact its common to find both species of roaches in structures, especially commercial properties.
+Like German Cockroaches, Brown-banded roaches can be found in large numbers within structures throughout the U.S. In fact, its common to find both species of roaches in structures, especially in commercial properties.
 There are differences in habits and breeding between the two species.
 Brown-banded roaches are attracted to light, whereas German roaches prefer darkness.
 If disturbed, female brown-banded roaches will run away while the males will fly away.
 In structures, they're often found inside appliance motors, toasters, TV sets, picture frames, light switches, furniture, ceilings and computers.
 These areas provide just what they're looking for - warm areas of about 80 degrees.
 These roaches will feed on anything even each other.
 Brown-banded roaches are also hitch hikers.
 They can be transported to homes and businesses by hiding in furniture and grocery items.

 Size: Adults range from 1 1/4 inch long to 2 1/8 inch long.
 The ootheca (egg capsule) is 3/8 inch long

-American Cockroach are often referred to as water bugs.
+American Cockroaches are often referred to as "water bugs."
 This pest tends to harbor and breed in warm, dark, moist locations such as sewers, gutters and damp basements in homes, restaurants, grocery stores, and hospitals with temperatures between 70 and 80 degrees Fahrenheit.
 They can also be found in yards during the summer months in damp areas.
 They have been spotted in large numbers in dark, wet alleys and in and around outside garbage dumpsters.
 One way American Cockroaches can enter structures is through the sewer systems via drains and pipes.
 American cockroaches feed on decaying leaves, fungi, algae, small insects, pet food and food crumbs.

 Size: Adults males are 1 inch and the females are 1 1/4 inch.
 The ootheca (egg capsule) is 3/8 inch

 Like American cockroaches, Oriental cockroaches are one of the largest species of cockroaches and are also called "water bugs" and "black beetles."
 Even though Oriental cockroaches have wings, they do not fly.
 A single female Oriental Cockroach will lay about 8 ootheca and each ootheca contains about 16 eggs.
 Female Oriental Cockroach will deposit her ootheca within 30 hours and places the ootheca in a warm and protected area near a food source.
 The development time from an egg to adult is about 200 days depending on the temperature and conditions.
 The ootheca are reddish brown and the size is 3/8 inch.